 Never before in human history has there been such a global expression of emptiness and longing, of alienation and heartfelt connection.
-It’s this crazy mixed bag of experience and it’s happening at lightening speed.
+It’s this crazy mixed bag of experience and it’s happening fast.

-We hunger for happiness.
-And like any biological need, not getting it makes us vulnerable to the easy fix.
-This desire is baited by Wall Street, where we pour our dollars in the hope of buying the feeling of being enough.
+We hunger for happiness and, like any other biological need, not getting it makes us vulnerable to the easy fix.
+This desire is baited by Wall Street, where we pour our dollars into the hope of buying the feeling of being enough.

 We will never be trouble-free, perfect or filled with grace.
-We are perpetually growing and fumbling at life.
+We are perpetually fumbling at life.
 One of the most compassionate questions we can ask ourselves is, “What did I learn?”
 No blame, no shame.
-Just what did you learn?

-Life is going to keep coming at us.
-As Vivian Greene says “Life isn’t about waiting for the storm to pass.
+Vivian Greene says “Life isn’t about waiting for the storm to pass.
 It’s about learning how to dance in the rain.”
-There’s only one year and you are more than enough.
-You have no idea how enough you are.
+It’s going to keep coming at us, either way.
+Why not meet it head on?